SaraMess/Multimodal_Fusion_Engine_ShapeIt/README.md

     - in order to use OneDollarIvy, you will need to import the templates by clicking "i" on its window.
     - you need to spell the world "commence" before any action;
     - all specified actions can be tested (modulo a good speech recognition);
-    - enjoy the experience and shape it like you spell it!
+    - enjoy the experience and remember, shape it like you spell it!